tianrking/reBot-DevArm/hardware/reBot_B601_DM/readme.md

 ## 🛒 Purchased Parts (Standard Parts)

 > [!WARNING]
-> Since everyone will need to assemble and tighten the screws themselves, standard hex socket screws have been selected.
-After prolonged operation, the screws may loosen, which will affect the precision of the robotic arm.
-For this reason, you are required to purchase additional hot melt glue to perform thread locking on the screws at each joint.
+> Since this robot arm is designed for self-assembly, we have selected standard hex socket screws.
+However, these screws may loosen after prolonged operation, which can affect the arm’s positioning accuracy.
+For this reason, we recommend that you either purchase thread locking adhesive to apply to the screws, or use pre-applied thread locking screws directly.

-If you have a power drill or similar tools, you may choose to buy lock washers or thread-locking screws instead.
-However, **it is extremely important** that you use the lowest torque setting when using an electric screwdriver to avoid thread stripping, which will result in irreversible damage.
+If you choose anti-loosening screws, we highly recommend using an electric screwdriver.
+Important: Always use low to medium torque settings to avoid screw stripping, which will cause irreversible damage.

 | Name | Specification / Model | Quantity | Reference Price | Notes |